 “For years, the mission of chief information officers (CIOs) at consumer packaged goods (CPG) companies was clear: to deliver efficient and reliable systems at the lowest cost possible.
 Information technology was typically seen as a cost center, not a key lever of strategy,” according to the study.

-That’s not necessarily the case anymore.
+That’s not necessarily the case anymore, however.
 Social media, mobile devices and Big Data are changing how companies interact with their customers.
 The study shows that nearly 75 percent of CPG CIOs surveyed cited supporting business growth as a top IT objective, up from fewer than 20 percent in 2010.

 And, business growth is evident throughout the global food supply chain.
 The National Restaurant Association’s chief economist Bruce Grindy reports that restaurants in the U.S. added jobs at a “strong 3.7 percent rate in 2013, the strongest gain in 18 years.”
 For 2014, “job growth in the restaurant industry is projected to outpace the overall economy by a full percentage point.”